wuning-solaris/homepage/_pages/about.md

 ---
 permalink: /
 title: "I'll graduate in Junary 2021.
-Now, I'm finding a PHD position on NLP and Data Mining fields."
+Now, I'm looking for a PHD position in NLP or Data Mining fields."
 excerpt: "About me"
 author_profile: true
 redirect_from: